Topstep: 2012–2016: Early years

-Topstep was founded by Michael Patak, the current CEO and a former Dow futures contracts floor trader, on the floor of the Chicago Board of Trade.
-The company was established as a Limited liability company (LLC) in July 2012.
+The company was established as a Limited liability company (LLC) in July 2012 as TopstepTrader by Michael Patak, who is still the current CEO and a former Dow futures contracts floor trader at the Chicago Board of Trade.
+After losing $90,000 in high-risk trading, Michael fine-tuned his approach on a trading simulator with clear risk parameters, which he credits for saving his trading career.
+The experience of being evaluated without the risk of losses led him to starting TopstepTrader.
 According to the Omaha World-Herald, the name TopstepTrader was chosen because the best traders within each trading pit stand on the top step, where they have the best view and could theoretically receive the best market prices.